OISF/suricata-verify/tests/smb-eicar-file-nbss-more-ffsmb/README.md

 The pcap comes from running Linux client smbclient against a Windows 2019 Server (with a shared folder public without needed authentication)

-Needs a Proxy that sends two netbios requests in one segment
+Needs a Proxy that sends two NetBIOS messages in one TCP packet

 Command is
 `smbclient //localhost/public/ -U % -m NT1`